26 Feb 7 Ways to Declutter Your Garage This Spring

-Tip #1.
-Make the stuff in your garage reflect your life NOW: Like most storage spaces, garages often become the dumping ground for things we aren’t sure what to do with.
+Like most storage spaces, garages often become the dumping ground for things we aren’t sure what to do with.
 That coffee table from college?
 Roller-blades from high school?
-The turkey frier we thought was awesome but (shockingly) find we rarely have the need to deep fry large fowl?
+The turkey frier we thought was awesome but (shockingly) we’ve found that we rarely have the need to deep fry a large fowl?

 - Outdoor sports